Kosovo's President Vjosa Osmani: Principled, yet willing to take risks | DW | 16.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Vjosa Osmani, the fifth president of the Republic of Kosovo, is currently visiting Berlin.
+Vjosa Osmani, the fifth president of the Republic of Kosovo, has just concluded a Berlin visit.
 So what drives the woman holding Europe's youngest state's highest political office?

 Vjosa Osmani was born on May 17, 1982, in Mitrovica to Kosovo Albanian parents.
 At the time, the town on the Ibar was still part of Yugoslavia, as was the whole of Kosovo.
 Even before the breakup of the multiethnic state in 1991, Serbian nationalists led by Slobodan Milosevic had succeeded in subjecting Kosovo's Albanian majority population to an oppressive apartheid regime.